Breamore House & Museum

 The House was completed in 1583 by the Dodington family, five years prior to the Spanish Armada.
 It was purchased in the early 18th century by Sir Edward Hulse, Baronet, M.D.,F.R.C.P., Physician in Ordinary at the Court of Queen Anne, King George I and George II.
 The House has been lived in for the past 250 years by his descendants and remains very much the family home of the Hulses.

-Visitors to the House will discover many fine collections of works of art, including paintings of the 17th and 18th century Dutch School, family portraits, a unique set of 14 Mexican ethnological paintings, fine examples of period furniture crafted from oak, walnut and mahogany, tapestries, a very rare James I carpet, 17th century needlework, porcelain and many other interesting items of historical, national and family interest.
+family portraits, a unique set of 14 Mexican ethnological paintings, fine examples of period furniture crafted from oak, walnut and mahogany, tapestries, a very rare James I carpet, 17th century needlework, porcelain and many other interesting items of historical, national and family interest.
 The film set of 'Children of the New Forest' was here.

 Countryside Museum